If you Speaking Up to NHS England

 - NHS England and relevant teams for the purposes of investigation

-- With the whistleblower’s consent, we can refer the issue to an alternative external body such as the following:
+- With consent of the person speaking up, we can refer the issue to an alternative external body such as the following:

 - Fraud and corruption – NHS Counter Fraud Authority